10 Tips to Save Money on the Weekend

 2. Set a spending limit for nights out

-If you’re someone that splurges too much on a night out, consider setting up a spending limit for yourself.
-Whether it’s $50, $100, or $1,000, choose a maximum amount that suits your financial situation.
+If you tend to splurge too much on a night out, consider setting up a spending limit for yourself.
+Choose a maximum amount that suits your financial situation, whether it’s $50, $100, or $1,000.
 A handy tip is to withdraw your budget amount from an ATM and leave your credit card at home to avoid any temptation.

-Expensive meals, whether eating out or ordering in (especially given those hefty Ubereats delivery fees), can take a toll on your budget any day of the week.
-Try to minimise your expensive meals to just once a weekend.
+These expensive meals, whether eating out or ordering in (especially given those hefty Ubereats delivery fees), can take a toll on your budget any day of the week, but we’re more likely to do it on the weekend.
+Try to minimise your expensive meals to just once a weekend maximum.

 5. Avoid impulse buying

-Strolling through a shopping centre or online shopping on your phone is all well and good, until you accidentally buy a $1,000 sweater you didn’t really need.
-Impulse shopping can be tempting (especially if that sweater feels like a cloud) but doing so every weekend can add up quickly.
+Did you know that Aussies spend over $13 billion yearly on impulse purchases?
+Strolling through a shopping centre or online shopping on your phone is all good until you accidentally buy a $1,000 coat you didn’t need.

 6. Stay in and watch TV